Takeaways from the House hearing with Secret Service Director Cheatle on the Trump assassination attempt

 Democrats pivot to gun control

-In his opening statement, Rep. Jamie Raskin, the top Democrat on the panel, homed in on the gun violence that has plagued the US and labeled the Trump assassination attempt as a “mass shooting.”
+In his opening statement, Raskin homed in on the gun violence that has plagued the US and labeled the Trump assassination attempt as a “mass shooting.”

 “Mr. (Corey) Comperatore, President Trump and the other rally attendees wounded in Butler are now members of a club no one wants to belong to — the thousands of people who have fallen victim to mass shootings,” Raskin said, as an aide held up a poster listing some of the recent mass shootings in the US.